-ANTH 231 Native North American Cultures (1)
+ANTH 231 Indigenous Peoples of North America (4)

 This course offers a survey of the dynamic, changing cultures of Native North America, from the time of the first peopling of the continent to the present day.
 The approach emphasizes the diversity of these cultures, as well as the complexity of the relationships between Native American and non-native peoples.
 Particular attention given to Oregon and the Northwest.